slevyrosetti/7T-DSC-MRI-Toolbox/README.md

 ## dsc_process_signal_by_slice

-This script performs the same processing as `dsc_image2concentration` but on the mean signal within a given region of interest (input of `-m` flag), all slices averaged and slice-by-slice.
+This program performs the same processing as `dsc_image2concentration` but on the mean signal within a given region of interest (input of `-m` flag), all slices averaged and slice-by-slice.
 The results are saved as a .mat file and a pickle file.
 Below are the available options:
 ```
 required arguments:
   -i IFNAME             Path to MRI data file.